Card sleight of hand

 22. The side steal

-Invented by Nate Leipzig, the side steal — also called side slip — is a method for secretly moving a card from the middle of the deck to the top or bottom, allowing for effective card control.
+Invented by Nate Leipzig, the side steal — called side slip — is a method for secretly moving a card from the middle of the deck to the top or bottom, allowing for effective card control.

 23. The Marlo tilt